What is tribal sovereignty?

 1912 – Maine outlaws salmon spear-fishing, an important traditional hunting practice for the Wabanaki.

-1918 – More than 12,000 Native Americans served in World War I, most as volunteers.
-While Native people were often prohibited from speaking tribal languages back home, those languages proved invaluable for sending secure messages in war.
+1918 – More than 12,000 Native Americans serve in World War I, most as volunteers.
+While Native people are often prohibited from speaking tribal languages back home, those languages prove invaluable for sending secure messages in war.

 1924 – The Indian Citizenship Act grants US citizenship to all Native people born in the US.
 Some tribes reject citizenship, believing it implies a ceding of tribal sovereignty and land rights.
 The right to vote is governed by state law.
 It takes another 38 years before Native people in all 50 states can vote.